Work with any number of websites

 Export to 7 additional file formats

-If, by any chance, Excel or CVS file export wouldn’t be sufficient, the Preview panel allows you to save your data set in 7 additional file formats, including: HTML, MHT, RTF, XLS, Text and Image.
-This gives you a full control over how you share your date with others.
+If you need more than an Excel or CVS file export, the Preview panel allows you to save your data set in 7 additional file formats, including: HTML, MHT, RTF, XLS, Text and Image.
+This enables you to share data with others in any format you need.